openSUSE/open-build-service/CONTRIBUTING.md

 look at this commit now and in the future, follow this style:

 - The title of your commit should summarizes **what** has been done
-  - If the title is to small to explain **what** you have done then elaborate on it in the body
+  - If the title is too small to explain **what** you have done then elaborate on it in the body
 - The body of your commit should explain **why** you have changed this.
 This is the most important content of the message!
 - Make sure you also explain potential side-effects of this change, if there are any.